Sir Thomas Abdy, 1st Baronet, of Albyns

 Sir Thomas Neville Abdy, 1st Baronet, DL JP (21 December 1810 – 20 July 1877) was a British baronet and politician.

 Background

 He was the only son of Captain Anthony Abdy, a maternal greatgrandson of Sir William Abdy, 4th Baronet, and his wife Grace Rich, daughter of Sir Thomas Rich, 5th Baronet.
 Abdy was educated at Winchester Cathedral in Hampshire and at St John's College, Cambridge, where he graduated with a Bachelor of Arts in 1833.
 He was then admitted to the Middle Temple.

 Career

 In 1841, Abdy contested Maldon unsuccessfully.
 He was elected as a Member of Parliament (MP) for Lyme Regis in 1847 and represented the constituency until 1852.
 On 22 December 1849, Abdy was created a baronet, of Albyns, in the County of Essex, and in 1875, he was appointed High Sheriff of Essex.
 Abdy was Deputy Lieutenant and Justice of Peace.

 Family

 On 19 October 1841, he married Harriet Alston, second daughter of Rowland Alston.
-They had five children, a daughter and four sons:
+They had six children, two daughters and four sons: